Thokozile23/Final-Project/README.md

 This demonstrates how feedback loops can be detected and softened with **LLM augmentation**.

 ### ✅ Project Management: GitHub Kanban Board
-We tracked our work using a **GitHub Project Board** organized into:
+We tracked our work using a **GitHub Project Board** organized into several categories

-- **To-Do**: Research reading, model design, visualization plan
-- **Ongoing**: Data processing, simulation testing
-- **Done**: Feedback loop model, metrics implementation
-- **Future Ideas**: Applying to e-commerce data, building a fairness-aware recommender

-We will present the board live and discuss how we used it to manage our tasks and coordinate as a team.

 ### 🤖 Responsible AI Considerations
 - **Bias Awareness:** Recommender systems inherently favor majority preferences.
 We aim to identify and reduce this using fairness-aware modeling.